svspire/cclsetup/README.md

 # README #

-Scripts to help in setting up CCL on a new machine.
-Needs to be updated to reflect getting CCL from github instead of SVN.
+Scripts to help in setting up CCL on a new Linux machine.